jedmitten/opensky_viewer/README.md

 **In summary:**
 - Every fetch writes its own file in the `data` directory.
-- The main output is an in-memory aggregation or analysis of all fetches, useful for further
+- The main output is an in-memory aggregation or analysis of all fetches, useful for further downstream inputs